TENORS AND BARITONES: Apply by April 20th for the Opera Colorado Young Artist Program!

-What graduates of the Opera Colorado Young Artists Program have said about their experience:
+What former Opera Colorado Young Artists have said about their experience:

 "Being a member of this program has given me the opportunity to develop into a true artist rather than simply a student of an art form.
 It has given me the confidence to move forward in my career knowing who I am, where my talents lie and the next steps to take in order to build upon my successes."